jacksleight/statamic-bonus-routes/README.md

 <!-- /statamic:hide -->

-> **⚠️ Experimental:** This addon is experimental and could change.
-If you’re testing this out and have any feedback, suggestions or issues please [get in touch](https://github.com/jacksleight/statamic-bonus-routes/issues).

 This Statamic addon simplifies setting up additional collection and taxonomy based routes by handling the dynamic mounting and data retrieval for you.
 This is useful for things like:

 * Adding registration pages below entry pages in an events collection